get-convex/aggregate/README.md

 The aggregate component can efficiently calculate all of these:

 - In a messaging app, how many messages have been sent within the past month?
-- Offset-based pagination: view the 100th page of photos, where each page has 50 photos.
+- Offset-based pagination: view the 14th page of photos, where each page has 50 photos.
-- Look up a random song in a table, as the next song to play.
+- Look up a random song in a playlist, as the next song to play.

 # How to install